dchest/captcha/README.md

 NewLen is just like New, but accepts length of a captcha solution as the argument.

+## func RealDigits

+    func RealDigits(id string) string

+RealDigits returns the actual digits that were used to create the given captcha id.

 ### func RandomDigits

 	func RandomDigits(length int) (b []byte)